 The History of Inverness & District Motor Cycle Club Ltd:

-The Club was officially formed in 1979 by a group of like minded individuals.
+The original club was named the Inverness & District Motor Cycle Club and was formed in 1979 by a group of like-minded individuals.
 They had up until then ridden in low key trials events run by Grampian MCC, which catered mainly for Motocross riders.
-Originally there had been some motorcycle sport in Inverness area that was run by the Highland Car and Motorcycle Club (now Highland Car Club).
-It also organized the famous Highland Two Day Motorcycle Trial that started from the Drumossie Hotel in the 1950s and 60s.
+Prior to ththis period there had been some motorcycle trials sport in the Inverness area that was run by the Highland Car and Motorcycle Club (now Highland Car Club).
+It also organized the famous Highland Two Day Motorcycle Trial that started from the Drumossie Hotel in 1950 and continued well into the 1960s.

 Today’s sport is very different with only a few trials involving roadwork.
-The present IDMCC caters solely for trials and is affiliated to the Scottish Auto Cycle Union (the national governing body) with fully insured events run every 3 weeks.
+The present IDMCC LTD caters solely for trials utilising twoi clubs.
+These are Inverness & District Motor Cycle Club (IDMCC) which is affiliated to the Scottish Auto Cycle Union with fully insured events run every 3 weeks.
 These trials incorporate 10 Adult and 6 Youth/Junior classes, (to suit all abilities) with age ranges from 6 to very senior citizens!
-During the season the Club also promotes 2, “Introduction to Trials” events, where newcomers can sample the Sport, a 5 round Club Championship, a round of the Scottish Adult/Clubmans Championship, combined with the Scottish Youth/Twinshock/Over 40 Championship and the exclusive Highland Classic Two Day Trial in June and the annual Paul Kilbauskas Memorial Trial in September.
+During the season the Club also promotes the “INTRO2TRIALS” event, where newcomers can sample the Sport; a 5 round Club Championship; the annual Paul Kilbauskas Memorial Trial in September, a round of the SACU Scottish Adult/Clubmans Championship, combined with the Scottish Youth/Twinshock/Over 40 Championship and the exclusive Highland Classic Two Day Trial in June.